guettli/intranets/README.md

 This could be a chat-channel, an email address or a role.
 It is feasible to avoid particular people, since they can be on holiday, busy or [hit by bus](https://en.wikipedia.org/wiki/Bus_factor).

 More about contact-channels here: [IUA (if unsure ask ...)](https://github.com/guettli/IUA-Channel)

+# Avoid contact persons, use contact channels.

+> If you want to use a volunteer day, write an e-mail to "emma.sunshine@our-company.com"

+What happens if Emma is on vacation?

 # Avoid Spaces